Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Paladin
-ttt_paladin_aura_radius                     5       // The radius of the paladins aura in meters ttt_paladin_damage_reduction                0.2     // The fraction an attacker's damage will be reduced by when they are shooting a player inside the paladin's aura ttt_paladin_heal_rate                       1       // The amount of heal a player inside the paladin's aura will heal each second
+ttt_paladin_aura_radius                     5       // The radius of the paladins aura in meters ttt_paladin_damage_reduction                0.3     // The fraction an attacker's damage will be reduced by when they are shooting a player inside the paladin's aura ttt_paladin_heal_rate                       1       // The amount of heal a player inside the paladin's aura will heal each second

+ttt_tracker_footstep_time                   15      // The amount of time players' footsteps should show to the tracker before fading.
+Set to 0 to disable ttt_tracker_footstep_color                  1       // Whether players' footsteps should have different colors

 // ----------------------------------------